revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

  <details>
       <summary><b> Show Answer </b></summary>

-- When we use wrapper class while using arithmatic operations between two values there will be unboxing and auto boxing.
+- When we use wrapper class while using arithmetic operations between two values there will be unboxing and auto boxing.
 - Unboxing means converting object into primitive datatype and auto boxing means converting primitive into object which also deals with primitives.
 - So, Java is not pure object oriented when we use wrapper class also.
   </details>